 You can take 25% of your uncrystallized pension with which means you will not be taxed on this portion no matter your current tax threshold.

-How much do Independent Financial Advisers (IFAs) charge for advice?
+How much do we charge for defined contribution advice?

 Unlike most pension review companies, we are absolute on being clear and concise.
 Charges occur not from the review of the case itself but whether we believe you should consider an alternative pension provider and then if you decide to act on our recommendations and ask us to arrange a transaction(s) accordingly, should your pot be £10,000.

 If you do not act on our recommendations, we make no charge.
 If you act on our recommendations our adviser charge will become payable on completion of any transactions, we carry out on your behalf.
 Our maximum charge will be calculated at 3%.

 However, it is important to note you are under no obligation and these fees are simply the maximum fees the review business is permitted to take, and, in many cases, it is often less than the maximum fee.

 Ongoing Service Fees – These vary from firm to firm but at the review business, we like to keep it at 0.6% for switches and 0.75% for those looking to draw funds.

 In the case of a defined benefit plan the following terms do not apply, and you should contact us for further details.*

 This is a signed agreement that allows us to receive factual information on your pension arrangements so that we may carry out a review.